-Personal, Health and Social Education (PHSE) is taught through assembly themes and through Jigsaw lessons in class.
+Personal, Social and Health Education (PSHE) is taught through assembly themes and through Jigsaw lessons in class.
 Jigsaw is a comprehensive, whole- school approach to promoting the social and emotional skills that underpin effective learning, positive behaviour, and the emotional health and well-being of all who learn and work in schools.

-All Junior children have two Physical Education (PE) lessons per week, one which is led by a specialist.
-There is also a half year swimming programme for Year 3 upwards.
+All Junior children have two Physical Education (PE) lessons per week, one of which is led by a specialist.
+There is also a half year swimming programme for children in Year 3 upwards.

 Children access curriculum music lessons led by our music teachers, and in addition, the children have a specific Art Skills lesson each week taught by a specialist teacher.